ajstrongdev/democracyonline.io/DATABASE_SCHEMA.md

 - A user can **create** many bills (one-to-many)
 - A user can **run as** many candidates (one-to-many)
 - A user can **cast** many votes (one-to-many)
+  - For Senate elections: up to N votes (where N = number of seats)
+  - For Presidential elections: 1 vote only

 ### Party Relationships